Variable selection and basis learning for ordinal classification: Introduction

-In this work, we study variable selection and basis learning for ordinal classification.
-In particular, we aim to select the variables that are relevant to discrimination and, at the same time, are order-concordant with the ordinal response.
-A variable is order-concordant, or \emph{ordinal}, if its class-wise means $\mu^1,\ldots, \mu^K$ are either increasing ($\mu^1<\cdots< \mu^K$) or decreasing.
-Under the common-variance Gaussian model, we show that the index set of \emph{ordinal discriminant} variables, $J_{disc}^{ord}$, is in general different from the index set of ordinal variables, $J_{ord}$ and also from the index set of discriminant variables, $J_{disc}$.
-(These index sets are formally defined in Section \ref{sec:2.2}.)
-Accordingly, we propose a method of sparse ordinal basis learning that can be tuned to select either the discrimination variables in $J_{disc}$ or the ordinal discriminant variables in $J^{ord}_{disc}$.
+If a variable's class-wise means $\mu^1,\ldots,\mu^K$ are either increasing ($\mu^1<\cdots< \mu^K$) or decreasing, we say the variable is order-concordant and call it an \textit{ordinal} variable.
+However, not all ordinal variables are relevant to discrimination.
+To deal with this situation, we aim to select the variables that are both ordinal and discriminative.
+Under the common variance model, we show that the index set of \textit{ordinal discriminant} variables, $J_{disc}^{ord}$, is generally different from the index set of ordinal variables, $J_{ord}$, and also from the index set of discriminant variables, $J_{disc}$.
+(These index sets are formally defined in Section 2.2) Accordingly, we propose a method of sparse ordinal basis learning that can be tuned to select either the discrimination variables in $J_{disc}$ or the ordinal discriminant variables in $J^{ord}_{disc}$.

 Our proposal uses the sparse multiclass linear discriminant analysis (LDA) framework, studied in \cite{gaynanova2016sparseLDA}, \cite{mai2019multiclass}, and \cite{jung2019poi}.
-These sparse multiclass LDA methods result in a row-wise sparse discriminant basis matrix $\widehat{Z}_\lambda \in \mathbb{R}^{p \times (K-1)}$ (where $p$ is the number of variables), formulated as the minimizer of
+These sparse multiclass LDA methods result in a row-wise sparse discriminant basis matrix $\widehat{Z}_\lambda \in \mathbb{R}^{p \times (K-1)}$, formulated as the minimizer of the optimization problem